Ahmed Abed

-Ahmed Abed (أحمد عبد, אחמד עאבד; born March 30, 1990) is an Israeli footballer who plays as a forward for Israeli Premier League club Maccabi Bnei Reineh.
+Ahmed Abed (أحمد عبد, אחמד עאבד; born March 30, 1990) is an Israeli footballer who plays as a forward for Liga Leumit club Hapoel Tel Aviv.

 Career

-Abed started his career at Maccabi Ahi Nazareth youth system.
-On December 31, 2008 he made his debut at the senior team against Hapoel Ra'anana.
+Abed started his career at Maccabi Akhi Nazareth youth system.
+On December 31, 2008, he made his debut at the senior team against Hapoel Ra'anana.

 In summer 2011 he moved to Hapoel Ironi Kiryat Shmona, he won with the club the Toto Cup and the Israeli Championship.
-On May 7, 2014 Abed scored the winning goal in the final Cup victory 1–0 against Maccabi Netanya at the 97th minute.
+On May 7, 2014, Abed scored the winning goal in the final Cup victory 1–0 against Maccabi Netanya at the 97th minute.

 On January 29, Abed signed in Giresunspor.

 International

-On November 14, 2012 he made his debut at the Israel U21 against Belarus.
+On November 14, 2012, he made his debut at the Israel U21 against Belarus.
 Abed got his first call up to the senior Israel side for a 2018 FIFA World Cup qualifier against Macedonia in October 2016.